a-gondolkodas-orome/durer-jatekok/README.md

 # Development

+Feel free to commit directly to the default branch.
+If in doubt, send a pull request instead.

 When you push to the main branch, the tests are run, but the project is not deployed.

 Currently this project has a Vue.js setup, but you can include games not using Vue.js with small modifications.

 ## Adding a new game

+TL;DR;

 Currently each game should have a folder under `src/components/games` and its metadata listed in `src/components/games/games.js`.
 See existing examples for inspiration, and the demonstration game for a minimal example.

-You can include work in progress games safely on the main branch as well if you set `isHiddenFromOverview: true` in `games.js`.
-You can also send a pull request or develop on a branch for a short time.
+For more information, see [the modest documentation](./HOW-TO-DEVELOP.md).

 ## Project setup